"It's so much easier to see the world in black and white. Gray? I don't know what to do with gray..." - Garrus Vakarian

 I like to work with software, computers, gadgets, cars, and almost every other mechanical thing that can be tinkered with.
 I also like to plan and visualize, delete digital files, re-arrange lines of computer code and check items off a list.

-I'm a passionate, self-motivated software engineer with almost eleven years of professional experience and almost sixteen years of overall programming experience.
+I'm a passionate, self-motivated software engineer with over eleven years of professional experience and over sixteen years of overall programming experience.
 I have strong attention to detail in my work which of course includes my code: I like to keep it very organized.

 I write code at work and outside as well.
-My addiction to technology, curiosity to learn more, and passion for continuous-improvement enables me to self-learn and solve problems at my organization including the ones that lie within and outside the regular project work.
-I'm also known to be someone who's always ready to share exciting stuff within the team and beyond, and is motivating and technically inspirational.
+My addiction to technology, curiosity to learn more, and passion for continuous improvement enables me to self-learn and solve problems at my organization including the ones that lie within and outside the regular project work.
+I'm also known to be someone always ready to share exciting stuff within the team and beyond, and am motivating and technically inspirational.

-It does not take long for me to turn myself from an introvert team-mate to a talkative extrovert especially if the on-going conversation falls within (or even passes through) my interest area.
+It does not take long for me to turn myself from an introverted team-mate to a talkative extrovert especially if the on going conversation falls within (or even passes through) my interest area.
 I do find it hard to stop myself from boring my colleagues with technical details that I wasn't asked about.

 Over the last decade, there's been a huge shift in the way I interact with computers.
 What used to be only around Microsoft Windows and MS-DOS has now turned entirely within Unix-like operating systems like Linux and Mac.